An Introduction to AI Model Security

 Poisoning the model using input in a production provides less influence to the attacker, but access is obviously much easier—gaining access is often as easy as clicking on a link.
 If the model doesn't continuously update itself using real-time data, this attack vector is part of an evasion attack.
 If the model does update with the input, the adversary has the opportunity to skew the model (though this is typically a case of "tail wagging dog" given the relatively small amount of data and complexity of the mechanism under attack).

-A good example of this class of attacks is a recent assault on the Gmail spam filter, an attempt to retrain the filter to accept certain types of spam as non-spam.
+A good example of this class of attacks is the assault on the Gmail spam filter, an attempt to retrain the filter to accept certain types of spam as non-spam.
 The basic idea was to use new "burner" accounts to send and receive large amounts of spam, and then manually (or with bots) tell Gmail that the received spam was actually not spam.